How Long Do Car Batteries Last? 10 FAQ’s About Car Batteries

 2. How long do electric car batteries last?

 Electric car batteries can last significantly longer than conventional car batteries.
 The average lifespan of an EV battery is 10-15 years or up to 200,000 miles.
-But again, it varies with factors such as driving habits, charging practices, and environmental conditions.
+But again, it varies with factors such as driving habits, EV battery charging time, and environmental conditions.
 Things like frequent use of fast charging and extreme temperatures can accelerate EV battery degradation.

 3. How long do hybrid car batteries last?